Originally published by James Royal on Bankrate.com.

 3. Affiliate marketing

 With affiliate marketing, website owners, social media “influencers” or bloggers promote a third party’s product by including a link to the product on their site or social media account.
-Amazon might be the most well-known affiliate partner, but eBay, Awin and ShareASale are among the larger names, too.
+Amazon might be the best-known affiliate partner, but eBay, Awin and ShareASale are among the larger names, too.
+And Instagram and TikTok have become huge platforms for those looking to grow a following and promote products.

 Affiliate marketing is considered passive because, in theory, you can earn money just by adding a link to your site or social media account.
 In reality, you won’t earn anything if you can’t attract readers to your site to click on the link and buy something.